AdobeDocs/target.es-ES/help/c-recommendations/c-products/feeds.md

 >[!IMPORTANT]
 >
 >Las entidades cargadas caducan al cabo de 61 días.
 Esto significa que el archivo de fuentes debe cargarse al menos cada 60 días para evitar interrupciones en las actividades de Recommendations.
-Si un elemento no se incluye en un archivo de fuentes (u otro método de actualización de entidad) al menos una vez cada 60 días, Adobe Target deduce que el elemento ya no es relevante y lo elimina del catálogo.
+If an item is not included in a feed file (or other entity update method) at least once every 60 days, [!DNL Adobe Target] infers the item is no longer relevant and removes it from the catalog.

 ### Indicadores de estado de fuente   {#section_3C8A236C5CB84C769A9E9E36B8BFABA4}